MidgetAteMyMom/WindowsNetworkManagement/README.md

 # WindowsNetworkManagement
- C# Static class to change network settings under windows 10
+ C# Static class to change network settings under Windows 10

 ## Contents
  There are two static classes contained in this project. **IPv4Validator** and **NetworkSettingsControler**